Always Have a Plan

 Construct a useful note taking system.
 Take notes on your sources as you go along.
 Pay attention to which terms proved useful, which did not.
 Try not to duplicate your efforts.
+Summarize information relevant to your case.
 Write down full citation information as you go so you don't have to go back and check again for a cite you missed.

 Know When to Ask for Help

 If you get stuck, take a break, or move on to something else.
 If you find yourself moving in circles, ask a librarian, advisor or colleague for their opinion of your strategy.
 You will not always be able to find an answer.
 Much of lawyering concerns cases of first impression, so sometimes what you are looking for simply does not exist.

 Remember also that much of the law is found in more than one source.
 Always consider alternatives in case the source you are seeking is unavailable.